GreyCorbel/CosmosLite/README.md

 Library relies on Microsoft.Identity.Client assembly that is also packed with module.

-I wish that Powershell would have built-in Public and Confidential client that would allow the same, so we would not have to pack dependencies and worry about version mismatch!

 Supported authentication flows for Public client are `Interactive` (via web view/browser) or `DeviceCode` (with code displayed on command line and authentication handled by user in independent browser session)

 Authentication library allows separate credentials for every CosmosDB account, so in single script / powershell session, you can connect to multiple CosmosDB accounts with different credentials at the same time.